Chapter 20.40

 2. Shrubs shall be a minimum of one and one-half feet in height at the time of planting and may be dispersed throughout the landscaped planting area or in confined pockets or nodes.

 3. Groundcover shall be designed to cover sixty percent of the required area.
 Groundcover shall consist of grass, shrubs, vines or other similar living groundcover.
 The remaining area may be covered with bark, rock or other similar material.
-These areas may also contain trees, shrubs, and other permitted plant materials and pedestrian amenities (i.e. benches); however, areas planted in grass shall be designed and constructed in a manner that will make possible normal maintenance such as mowing and watering.
+These areas may also contain trees, shrubs, and other permitted plant materials and pedestrian amenities (i.e., benches); however, areas planted in grass shall be designed and constructed in a manner that will make possible normal maintenance such as mowing and watering.
 Groundcover shall be planted so that a minimum of seventy-five percent of the area is covered at maturity within five years.

 4. Street trees shall be planted adjacent to the right-of-way, but not closer than three feet to a public sidewalk or curb.
-In no case shall sight-obscuring landscaping be located within the clear view triangle area as set forth in Chapter 18.16.
+In no case shall sight-obscuring landscaping be located within the clear view triangle area as set forth in DCC Chapter 18.16.

 5. It shall be the responsibility of the owner(s) of the lot adjacent to the streetscape area to maintain the trees and planting area in good growing condition and to replace dead or dying trees with similar tree or shrub species.
 The county shall have the right to prune and maintain trees and shrubs within the lines of the right-of-way, clear view triangle and other public areas as may be necessary to ensure public safety.